How to Stay Out of Debt

 There’s a big difference between becoming debt-free and staying debt free — just ask someone who has paid off a loan, only to turn around and get another one.

-For many people, debt can be an addiction — they’ve been using it as long as they can remember, and they can’t imagine their lives without a car payment, student loan, credit card or some kind of other consumer debt.
+For many people, debt can be an addiction.
+They’ve been borrowing money as long as they can remember, and they can’t imagine their lives without a car payment, student loan, credit card or some kind of other consumer debt.
 Like most addicts, these people may make an effort to get clean every now and then.
 But without serious support and life change, the habits always bite back.

 This doesn’t have to be you, though.
 Anyone who has successfully overcome an addiction will tell you that they’re never cured, but always in recovery.
-And they can never let down their guard, lest their old demons return.
-The same is true of debt: If you're addicted to the stuff, it's going to take a lifetime of discipline and recovery to get free and stay free.
+And they can never let down their guard, lest their old demons return.If you're addicted to the borrowing and spending, it's going to take a lifetime of discipline and recovery to get free and stay free. tweet this!

 1) Budget, budget, budget.

 Good budgeting is essential for any kind of financial success.
-A budget is a plan that tells you exactly what you’re going to do with your money every week, every month or every year.
-Without a budget in place, you’re sure to spend more money than you think you’re spending, and you’ll find yourself running short of cash and tempted to borrow money to make up the difference.
+A budget is a plan that tells you exactly what you’re going to do with your money every month.
+Without a budget in place, you’re sure to spend more money than you think you’re spending.
+When that happens, you end up short on cash and tempted to borrow money to make up the difference.

 2) Save for emergencies.

-To stay out of debt, plan for those things now and begin saving for emergencies.
-You may not have done much emergency savings while you were getting out of debt; now that you’re debt free, saving for emergencies is essential to staying financially independent.
+To stay out of debt, plan for those things now and begin saving for emergencies before they happen.
+You may not have done much emergency savings while you were getting out of debt.
+If you’re debt free, though, saving for emergencies is essential to staying that way.
 This article gives you some good guidelines about how much savings you need.

 3) Plan strategically.

-In order to stay debt free, you need to think strategically about the things that will be happening one year, five years or ten years from now, and put together a plan that will leave you with plenty of cash to pay for those expenses when the time comes.
+In order to stay debt free, you need to think strategically about the things that will be happening one year, five years or 10 years from now.
+Begin forming a plan that will leave you with plenty of cash to pay for those expenses when the time comes.

 4) Carry good insurance.

 Although it can be very budget-friendly to carry little or no insurance, it’s not good for your finances in the long run.
-If you don’t have the insurance to pay for big medical or auto losses, one catastrophe can wipe out all of your savings and still leave you in debt.Don't roll the dice on this one — carry good insurance to protect yourself against the unexpected.
+If you don’t have the insurance to pay for big medical incident or car wreck, one catastrophe can wipe out all of your savings and leave you in debt.Don't take chances with your financial future.
+Carry good insurance to protect yourself against the unexpected. tweet this!